konstructio/kubefirst-docs/docs/kubefirst/civo/github/install.md

 - [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) - Popular Ingress Controller to allow external access to your cluster services
 - [Vault](https://github.com/hashicorp/vault) - Secrets Management, Identity Provider, OIDC Provider

-### After installation
+## After installation

-After the ~6 minute installation, your browser will launch a new tab to the [Kubefirst Console application](https://github.com/kubefirst/console), which will help you navigate your new suite of tools running in your new civo cluster.
+After the ~6 minute installation, your browser will launch a new tab to the [kubefirst Console](https://github.com/kubefirst/console), which will help you navigate your new suite of tools running in your new Civo cluster.